sitano/sitano.github.io/_drafts/testing-serializability-3.4.md

-Recently, I came across an excellent exercise of testing a scheduling history for belonging to different serializability classes and had a lot of fun drawing polygraph and finding out a cycle in it.
+Recently, I came across an excellent exercise of testing a scheduling history for belonging to different serializability classes and had a lot of fun drawing a polygraph and finding out a cycle in it.
-When I finally managed to draw the correct version of the polygraph, I thought that it could be interesting to someone wondering to know how testing for view state serializability looks like.
+When I finally managed to draw the correct version of the polygraph, I thought that it could be interesting to someone wondering to learn how testing for view state serializability looks like.

+I was fascinated by how scary the result looks like and wanted to share my excitement.

 In this article, I will show how to find out to what serializability class the following history